Rizato/Rizato.github.io/_posts/2025-12-15-introduction-to-ragelang.md

 ```

 This software has an unsupported `World!`.
-This will fall, carrying everything above down as well.
+This will fall, carrying everything above it down as well.
 However, the output may be very different than you expect.
 Falling characters fall until they hit another character, not until they hit a position that would have been supported.
 Let's take a look at the final output.